peachcloud/peach-config/docs/installation-from-peach-disc-image.md

 Alternatively, use [Etcher](https://www.balena.io/etcher/).

-_Note:_ If the above image link stops working, you can find the complete list of Raspberry Pi Debian images [here](https://raspi.debian.net/tested-images/).
+_Note:_ If the above image link stops working, you can find the latest image [here](http://releases.peachcloud.org).

 Your SD card now has a complete PeachCloud installation on it and is ready to use.